inspire-group/adv-patch-paper-list/README.md

 <u>It can be realized in the physical world!</u>

 Since all perturbations are within a small region, we can print and attach the patch in our physical world.
-This type of attack impose a real-world threat on ML systems!
+This type of attack imposes a real-world threat on ML systems!

 Note:  not all existing physically-realizable attacks are in the category of patch attacks, but the localized patch attack is (one of) the simplest and the most popular physical attacks.